RetroAchievements/docs/docs/general/glossary.md

 See the [FAQ entry](faq.md#what-is-hardcore-mode) for more information about Hardcore/Softcore mode.

-## Juice

-Sometimes used as a term for "points" an achievement has.

 ## Mastery

 This is when you collect every achievement in a game's set in [Hardcore](#hardcore) mode.